 The card sets include a Blank Angel Card.
 In discussions over the years with others about the Blank card, I was surprised to find that so many people didn’t like drawing the blank card and would just pull another.
-The responses about why they didn’t like the card had the general themes that not receiving an actual word was not helpful to them, didn’t feel like they received any guidance, or it was felt as an implicit and harsh “No response for you!” to whatever they were seeking.
+The responses about why they didn’t like the card had the general themes that not receiving an actual word was not helpful to them, or they felt like they didn’t received any guidance, or it felt like a “No response for you!” to whatever they were seeking.
 Maybe it’s my independent nature, but I like the Blank card.
 It can be interpreted as guidance to be open to whatever word or thought that percolates or pops up.
 Sometimes I take it as “permission” to get out of my head for awhile.

 Lately though, I’ve been thinking of the Blank card as my personal “On a Need to Know Basis” card.
 My own growth opportunities continue to stretch my capacity to surrender to the Not-Knowing-ness of life.
 Sometimes I find myself trying to figure out details of future possibilities that don’t even matter right now.
 I get caught spending mental and emotional energy on the “What Ifs”.
 I’m not talking about general responsible life plans and strategies like earthquake preparedness or having an emergency money savings plan.

 I find myself thinking about the “What Ifs” of things like…